2019/20 | Conestoga College

 Approximately one week before the start of classes, if all required documents have been submitted, and the student is fully registered, Conestoga will automatically confirm enrolment and OSAP funding will be released within 5 to 10 business days.
 The amount the student owes in tuition will be automatically sent to the College, and any remainder will be sent directly to the student's bank account.

-OSAP funding for a fall/winter study period is released in two installments; one in the fall and one in the winter.
+OSAP funding for a fall/winter study period is released in two instalments; one in the fall and one in the winter.
 The loans are released in a 60%/40% split, so students may receive slightly more funding in the fall semester.

 The OSAP funding year starts each September; the same as the academic year.
 Students must submit a new application for each year they want OSAP funding.
 Students have a choice of receiving loans plus grants or grants only.
 Grants do not have to be paid back, but OSAP must be able to confirm income, so it is important for students and parents to file their income taxes every year to remain eligible for non-repayable grants.